why shop manta sleep

 Our Version of the Best Weighted Eye Mask for Sleep

 Like the head strap, the cups are adjustable.
 Position them within the strap so they cover your eyes completely.
-They won’t put any direct pressure on your eyelids yet allow for maximum contact with the pressure points around your eyes.
-We recommend you always use the eye cups when you’re wearing Manta WEIGHTED Mask.
+They won’t put direct pressure on your eyelids yet allow for maximum contact with the pressure points around your eyes.
+We recommend to always use the eye cups when wearing Manta WEIGHTED Mask.

 Manta WEIGHTED Mask Reviews